What's new in Beaver Builder 2.0

 Click the Done button to get a choice of Discard, Save as draft, Publish, or Cancel.
-If you choose Save as draft or Publish, you'll immediately exit Page Builder with no need to confirm your choice.
-To re-enter Page Builder, hit e on your keyboard.
+If you choose Save as draft or Publish, you'll immediately exit the Beaver Builder editor with no need to confirm your choice.
+To re-enter the Beaver Builder editor, hit e on your keyboard.
 Or simply enter Ctrl + p (or Cmd + p on Mac) to publish without leaving the editor.

-The Page Builder editor also notifies you when it's autosaving and shows you when you have any saved changes in your layout.
+The Beaver Builder editor also notifies you when it's autosaving and shows you when you have any saved changes in your layout.

 And you can revert to previously published versions more easily using the Revisions option on the Tools menu.

-For more information about saving, publishing, and status, see the article Instant save - Save as draft - Publish.
+For more information about saving, publishing, and status, see the article Instant save - Save as draft - Publish - Discard.

-As you've seen in previous sections, there are keyboard shortcuts for many of the repetitive operations, like opening and closing menus, publishing, and moving in and out of Page Builder.
+As you've seen in previous sections, there are keyboard shortcuts for many of the repetitive operations, like opening and closing menus, publishing, and moving in and out of the Beaver Builder editor.
 All keyboard shortcuts use lowercase letters or keyboard function keys and are listed on the Keyboard shortcuts reference page, or you can access the list online on the Tools menu.
 We bet you'll find at least a couple that you use over and over.

 Easy per-device page preview

-In Page Builder, go to Preview on the Tools menu or just hit p on the keyboard, and you'll go into Preview mode, where you can view that page on large, medium, and small devices.
+In the Beaver Builder editor, go to Preview on the Tools menu or just hit p on the keyboard, and you'll go into Preview mode, where you can view that page on large, medium, and small devices.
 Click Edit or the Escape key to return to editing.

 New setting for individual row widths